Private Information Retrieval Over Gaussian MAC: PIR for the AWGN MAC

-Figure \ref{fig-Lower_bound_normalized_rate_no_fading} depicts the PIR rate of the lattice based PIR scheme given in Corollary \ref{cor- retrieval rate for non-fading MAC N servers} and the PIR rate of the separation scheme given in \eqref{equ-achievable PIR rate MAC using separation} as a function of the SNR for different number of servers.
-We note that the separation scheme's rate depends on the PIR capacity as given in \cite{sun2017capacity} which is a function of $M$.
-For the purpose of comparison we set $M=2$ which upper bounds the capacity expression and thus the separation scheme's rate.
+Figures \ref{fig-Lower_bound_normalized_rate_no_fading} and \ref{fig-Lower_bound_normalized_rate_no_fading_function_of_N} depict the PIR rate of the lattice based scheme given in Theorem \ref{the- retrieval rate for non-fading MAC N servers} and the PIR rate of the separation scheme given in \eqref{equ-achievable PIR rate MAC using separation}, as a function of the SNR and as a function of the number of servers, respectively.
+We note that the separation scheme's rate depends on the PIR capacity as given in \cite{sun2017capacity}, which is a function of $M$.
+For the purpose of comparison we set $M=2$, which upper bounds the capacity expression and thus the separation scheme's rate.